2028 United States Senate elections: Colorado

 Three-term Democrat Michael Bennet was re-elected in 2022 with 55.9% of the vote.
-While he has filed paperwork to be able to run for re-election to the Senate, he is running for governor in 2026.
-U.S. Representatives Joe Neguse, Jason Crow, and Brittany Pettersen are considered potential replacements for Bennet if he becomes governor.
-In case, there might be two ballots for the same seat: a general election, to elect a Class 3 senator to a full term beginning with the 121st United States Congress, to be sworn in on January 3, 2029; and a special election, to fill that seat for the final weeks of the 120th Congress.
+He has filed paperwork to run for re-election.

 Connecticut

 Three-term Democrat Richard Blumenthal was re-elected in 2022 with 57.5% of the vote.
 He has filed paperwork to run for re-election.

 Florida

 Three-term Republican Marco Rubio was re-elected in 2022 with 57.68% of the vote.
-He resigned on January 20, 2025, following his confirmation as United States Secretary of State.
-Governor Ron DeSantis appointed Florida Attorney General Ashley Moody as an interim successor to serve until the vacancy is filled by a special election in 2026.
+He resigned on January 20, 2025, following his confirmation as secretary of state.
+Governor Ron DeSantis appointed state attorney general Ashley Moody as an interim successor to serve until the vacancy is filled by a special election in 2026.

 Georgia

 One-term Democrat Raphael Warnock was elected to a full term in a 2022 runoff with 51.4% of the vote, having first been elected in a special election in a 2021 runoff to complete the remainder of Republican Johnny Isakson's term.
 He has filed paperwork to run for re-election.

-U.S. Representative Rich McCormick has expressed interest in running in the Republican primary.
+Republican congressman Rich McCormick has expressed interest in running for this seat.